HallJoseph/2025-07-Progress-Update/src/main.typ

 ]

 #slide[
-  #emph-slide("Combinging eROSITA data with clusters found in wide optical surveys gives the ideal platform to test these biases
+  #emph-slide("Combining eROSITA data with clusters found in wide optical surveys gives the ideal platform to test these biases
   ", bg_colour: TERTIARY_COLOR)
 ]